IsmaelHA/OpenSearchThesis/README.md

 ---

 ## 📂 Project Structure
-├── create_csv/ # Scripts for CSV creation and preprocessing from raw logs ├── opensearch/ # YAML config for opensearch docker ├── Knn/ # KNN IDS implementation and evaluation
+├── create_csv/ - Scripts for CSV creation and preprocessing from raw logs ├── opensearch/ - YAML config for opensearch docker ├── Knn/  - KNN IDS implementation and evaluation
-├── LLM/ # LLM IDS implementation and evaluation
+├── LLM/  - LLM IDS implementation and evaluation
-├── LLM_RAG/ # LLM + RAG IDS with contextual retrieval implementation and evaluation
+├── LLM_RAG/  - LLM + RAG IDS with contextual retrieval implementation and evaluation
-├── config/ #  configs for embedding pipeline in opensearch and requirements for python └── plots/ # Scripts to make different plots
+├── config/   - configs for embedding pipeline in opensearch and requirements for python ├── plots/  - Scripts to make different plots
----

-## 🗂 Dataset
-Experiments use the **AIT Log Data Set V2.0** (Russell Mitchell subset, ~14GB, 11M logs).

-Preprocessing in create_csv produces a **CSV** with:
-- `source`: service/host (mail, vpn, apache, …)
-- `log_message`: raw log entry
-- `label`: attack type or `normal_log`

-⚠️ Due to imbalance, in create_csv you can **downsample** the normal logs.
-Stratified 80/20 split is used for training/evaluation.
+├── constant.py - Script with all the constants needed, you need to change some of the variables └── main.py - Main script and the only one you need to execute

 ---